When looking for a website builder you should take the same things into consideration that you would if looking for a manual builder:

 The best way to ensure that your website provider will take all of the above into consideration, is to choose a digital company that offers multiple services; this way you can rest assured that they have the knowledge and expertise to recognise and service all of the above, resulting in a website that will perform and compete online.

 With the large majority of internet users now using multi-platform devices, ensuring your website is responsive is more important than ever.
-There is nothing more frustrating than landing on website that crops off half the page, distorts the images and is barely readable; chances are you aren’t going to stay on the site for long, or have a very good impression of the company the site belongs to.
+Unresponsive web pages increase bounce rates.
+Internet users are not very patient because the internet is infinitely vast, and there is nothing more frustrating than landing on a website that crops off half the page, distorts the images and is barely readable; chances are you aren’t going to stay on the site for long, or have a very good impression of the company the site belongs to.
+A good website design company can ensure that your page is optimised for responsiveness.
 If you want to do a quick test to see how your website appears on different devices, just follow the steps in the video below:

 Structuring a Website with Strong SEO Foundations

 When you’re building a new website, it can be very easy to get carried away with the aesthetics of the design, but there is so much more to building a strong website than just design.
-A website build needs to be a combination of skillsets and considerations.
+A website build needs to combine thoughtful frontend design with equally thoughtful, and robust backend construction.

 The homepage example above contains multiple links, which at first glance may not seem to be of great importance, but when you look at these links in more depth you can highlight which are internal and which are external.
 The greyed out copy of the homepage on the right indicates the internal links with a green dot and the external links with a red dot.